QARANC.co.uk Find Extra Work

 The drawing by S Begg of Queen Victoria giving a bed bound military patient a posy of flowers at Herbert Hospital in Woolwich in March 1900 when she visited two surgical wards can be seen as an illustration in the book Queen Alexandra's Royal Army Nursing Corps (Famous Regts.
 S) by Juliet Piggott.

-The Royal Herbert Hospital became the main orthopaedic centre for the British Army.
+It became the main orthopaedic centre for the British Army.
 There were also general surgical and medical wards for army personnel and their families.
-At its peak the hospital had 15 wards which accommodated 650 beds.
+At its peak it had 15 wards which accommodated 650 beds.
 This included a guardroom and prison ward for 28 army prisoners.
-Though in the first two years of opening the Herbert Hospital had no more than 300 patients at any time.
+Though in the first two years of opening it had no more than 300 patients at any time.

-The wards of the Royal Herbert were numbered A through to G , ie A1-4, B1-4 etc. A1 and A3 were used for accommodation for female ORs A2 and A4 were Officers and their wives I think, F4 was the STC and F1-3 were for orthopaedics.
+The wards were numbered A through to G , ie A1-4, B1-4 etc. A1 and A3 were used for accommodation for female ORs A2 and A4 were Officers and their wives I think, F4 was the STC and F1-3 were for orthopaedics.
 The Herbert specialised in orthopaedics.
 There were no D wards as the first floor was Path Lab and the ground floor was Physiotherapy and medical records.
-The Operating Theatres were at the South end of the hospital nearest the Brook.
+The Operating Theatres were at the South end nearest the Brook.
 The basement was home to Things like linen other stores, the cookhouse, the barbers and the X-Ray school as it was then.
 (With thanks to Radiographer Bob Atkinson RAMC).

 Brook Hospital Shooters Hill

-The photo below is of the Brook Hospital Shooters Hill during the First World War.
-The Brook was just down the road from The Royal Herbert Hospital.
-In the photograph is the Chief Superintendent of the Ambulance Station and his staff during the Great War.
+The photo below is of the Brook Hospital Shooters Hill London during the First World War.
+The Brook was just down the road and in the photograph is the Chief Superintendent of the Ambulance Station and his staff during the Great War.
 His name was George Oliver and he was a former Guards Officer.
-If you have any information about the Brook Hospital Shooters Hill or George Oliver during this period please contact me.
+If you have any information about this period please contact me.
 Thank you.

 Brook Hospital Ambulance Station Staff World War One